kristinemlarson/gnssrefl/docs/pages/new_station.md

 * If you are trying to measure snow accumulation in polar regions, you should ensure that your antenna is always at least 1 meters above the highest snow level.
 This may mean you need to revisit your site to reset the pole vertically.

-## Operating a GNSS reflections site:
+## Operating a good GNSS reflections site:

 * Always remove the elevation mask on the receiver.
 * Set the sampling interval by evaluating reflection surfaces.
 The standard GNSS sampling interval of thirty seconds was